 Some people are very scared of rhubarb.
 I had a customer who politely declined to sample our rhubarb agua fresca because she said rhubarb was poisonous.
 Luckily only the leaves are toxic, and you would have to eat 30kg in one sitting to get sick.
 At Clover we treasure rhubarb.
 It’s the first fruit of the season.
 It dovetails with strawberry season.
 So in this part of the world you see strawberry rhubarb pie.

 We’re developing a rhubarb syrup.
 I thought we’d share the recipe here and invite you to try it at home and give us your feedback.
 Serve with carbonated water and ice.
 Or do what Ayr does and make a cocktail with rhubarb and gin.
 The juniper in gin opens up all kinds of tropical notes in rhubarb.

 You’re getting restaurant quantities here.
 We recommend scaling it down.
 Unless you’re having a ton of people over for rhubarb cocktails, which is not a bad thing.
-Recipe after the break.
+Recipe below.

 4 quarts rhubarb stalks, washed and cut into one-inch pieces

 1 1/2 quarts sugar

 1. In a large saucepan, bring water to a boil.